davidkharbin/wounded-warrior-tracker/README.md

 startup for prod server on ex2, with Nninx and PM2 configured:
 1. `sudo systemctl start nginx`
 2. `sudo pm2 start wounded-warrior-tracker/server/index.js`

+##
+##
+# TO DO:
+- :heavy_check_mark: Separation of concerns
+  - move main function from server index to it's own module
+  - break exercises and workouts out of App.jsx into their own list components
+  - persist data to the database

+:heavy_check_mark: Set up security certificate and https on EC2
+:heavy_check_mark: Use Material UI to clean up the frontend

+- Add support future challenges